 Each of Ms. Stewart, and Messrs.
-Emrey and Archer is party to an employment agreement with the Corporation.
-As further described below, Mr. Archer received certain severance and post-termination benefits in accordance with the terms of his employment agreement upon his separation from the Corporation on March 3, 2014.
+Emrey and Layt is party to an employment agreement with the Corporation.
 Mr. Adel is a party to an employment offer letter with the Corporation, dated as of August 2, 2010.
-Mr. Jakubek is a party to an employment offer letter with the Corporation, effective as of March 31, 2008.
-The employment agreements call for initial employment terms of three years and provide for automatic successive one-year extensions unless the Corporation or the executive gives notice to the contrary more than 90 days prior to the expiration of the then current term of the agreement.
+Mr. del Olmo is a party to an employment offer letter with the Corporation, effective as of December 16, 2013.
+The employment agreements call for initial employment terms of three years and provide for automatic successive one-year extensions unless the Corporation or the executive gives notice to the contrary more than 90 days prior to the expiration of the then-current term of the agreement.
 The Corporation may terminate any of the agreements, at any time, with or without cause upon written notice to the executive.
 The employment agreements provide for base salaries, target annual cash incentive opportunities of 75% (110% for Ms. Stewart) of base salary and certain other perquisites and benefit programs.
 Under certain termination scenarios, the agreements may provide for severance payments, benefits continuation and vesting of outstanding equity-based awards.
 The employment agreements do not contain multi-year incentive guarantees or tax gross-ups.
 The employment agreements also contain confidentiality, trade secrets, discoveries and non-solicitation provisions.
 See "Potential Payments Upon Termination or Change in Control" in this proxy statement for additional information about severance arrangements, including projected severance payment amounts, pursuant to the employment agreements.